- The Fique plant (Furcrea Macrophylla), also called Cabuya or Maguey is common in Colombia.

 - The productive lifetime is from 15 to 20 years.

-- Average content, one and a half liter/kilogram of Juice/Bagasse per leaf.
+- Average content, one and a half liters / kilogram or Juice / Bagasse per leaf.

-- Yearly harvest 20 leaf’s per Fique plant.
+- Yearly harvest 2 leaves per Fique plant.

 Fique & Environment

-- The traditional harvesting methods used for the Fique plant result in only 4% of the fibers being used, and the remaining elements of the plant considered as waste are rejected and “dumped”!
+- The traditional harvesting methods used for the Fique plant result in only 5% of the fibers being used, and the remaining elements of the plant considered as waste being rejected and “dumped”.

-- This means that about 96% of the Fique plant is currently treated as having no value and is simply thrown away resulting in serious environmental problems due to certain characteristics of elements in the juice and bagasse!
+- This means that about 95% of the Fique plant is currently treated as having no value and is simply thrown away resulting in serious environmental problems due to certain characteristics of elements in the juice and bagasse.

-- The Crude Fique juice and bagasse in its raw state cause a chemical reaction when coming into touch with water (aquifers, creeks, rivers) eliminating all oxygen from the water thus killing all aquatic life.
+- The Crude Fique juice and bagasse in its raw state cause a chemical reaction when they come in contact with water (aquifers, creeks, rivers) eliminating all oxygen from the water thus killing all aquatic life.

-- Traditional Fique cultivation in Colombia is causing serious environmental problems which has been known since many years.
-Approximately 70,000 small farmers are engaged in the cultivation of the Fique plant in Colombia, so the extent of waste from the unused parts of the plant is enormous (96%): the problem has simply grown during the past decades.
+- Traditional Fique cultivation in Colombia is causing serious environmental problems which has been known for many years.
+Approximately 70,000 small farmers are engaged in the cultivation of the Fique plant in Colombia, so the extent of waste from the unused parts of the plant is enormous (95%) and growing exponentially.

 - These problems will only continue to grow due to the very high and increasing demand for Fique fibers, without serious solutions available, until now as developed by EcoFique.